yimuchen/SiPMCalibControl/docs/install.md

 have significant performance penalties, in particular for code compilation.
 Also notice that device interfaces is not guaranteed to work through cross-platform docker images (not even the USB based devices).
-The construction of the docker image on a local laptop will take about 20 minutes from a clean installation.
+The construction of the docker image on a local laptop will take about 40-50 minutes from a clean installation on a Raspberry Pi.

 Between testing different image types, you will need to clear the `cmake` cache files and compiled binary: